 \paragraph{Watermarking: extraction of the pre-images} For the security proof, we would like to make the following argument.
 Recall the security states that the lessee, after successfully passing the revocation verification, will not be able to distinguish the encryptions of two messages (an IND-CPA style security game).
-Suppose there exists an quantum adversary that passes both the revocation verification and the IND-CPA game afterwards, then we should be able to break the security of the NTCF used, namely, the adaptive hardcore bit property.
+Suppose there exists a quantum adversary that passes both the revocation verification and the IND-CPA game afterwards, then we should be able to break the security of the NTCF used, namely, the adaptive hardcore bit property.
 We can argue in a relatively straightforward manner that the adversary provides the reduction with the measurement outcomes in the Hadamard basis, if it passes the revocation verification.
-The more tricky part is to argue that by passing the IND-CPA game, we can extract the preimage $a_0$ or $a_1$ from this quantum decryptor.
+The trickier part is to argue that by passing the IND-CPA game, we can extract the preimage $a_0$ or $a_1$ from this quantum decryptor.
 Finally, by gathering both the measurements in the Hadamard basis and the preimages $a_0$ or $a_1$, the reduction can break the adaptive hardcore bit property of the NTCF.

-The previous work on fully classical lessor SKL \cite{chardouvelis2025quantum} also use an NTCF based construction and need to extract the preimages in order to break the adaptive hardcore bit security.
+The previous work on fully classical lessor SKL \cite{chardouvelis2025quantum} also uses an NTCF based construction and need to extract the preimages in order to break the adaptive hardcore bit security.
 They design an algorithm that carefully extracts the preimage information from a possibly destructive quantum decryptor, by using quantum extraction techniques as well as LWE properties.
-However, this approach is likely limited to analyzing the LWE based PKE scheme in \cite{chardouvelis2025quantum}, not generalizing to any PKE and other cryptographic functionalities.
+However, this approach is likely limited to analyzing the LWE based PKE scheme in \cite{chardouvelis2025quantum}, and does not generalize to any PKE and other cryptographic functionalities.